-Other than Mr. Gaither's relationship with Bose McKinney and the note payable to Mr. Mobley, the board of directors has determined that there were no transactions with related parties since January 1, 2011 that are required to be disclosed in this proxy statement.
-In making this determination, the board of directors considered consulting fees paid to Mr. Coape-Arnold and determined these items were not required to be disclosed due to the amount of the payments.
+Other than Mr. Gaither's relationship with Bose McKinney and the former note payable to Mr. Mobley, the board of directors has determined that there were no transactions with related parties since January 1, 2012 which are required to be disclosed in this proxy statement.

-The Company's board of directors is currently comprised of: Paul W. Mobley, our Chairman and Chief Executive Officer; A. Scott Mobley, our President and Chief Operating Officer; James Basili; Douglas H. Coape-Arnold; and Jeffrey Gaither.
+The Company's board of directors is currently comprised of: Paul W. Mobley, our Chairman and Chief Executive Officer; A. Scott Mobley, our President and Chief Operating Officer; Douglas H. Coape-Arnold; and Jeffrey Gaither.
 For the purpose of determining director independence, the Company has adopted the New York Stock Exchange definition of independence.
-The board of directors has determined that Messrs.
-Basili and Coape-Arnold are independent directors under that definition.
+The board of directors has determined that Mr. Coape-Arnold is an independent director under that definition.